 Conjunctivitis due to bacterial infections is one of the most common ways of contracting it.
 It causes redness in the eyes, along with itching, swelling, and yellow discharge.
 In some cases, bacterial conjunctivitis is accompanied by a cold, a sore throat, and at times, a respiratory infection.
 The most common cause of bacterial infection is wearing infected contact lenses.

-A viral conjunctivitis is also a common form of pink eye.
-It can affect both the eyes at once and usually causes redness and itching, sometimes with a slight discharge from the eyes.
+Viral conjunctivitis is also a common form of pink eye.
+It can affect both eyes at once and usually causes redness and itching, sometimes with a slight discharge from the eyes.
 This form is the most easily transmitted form of conjunctivitis and can also be accompanied by other symptoms like a cold and a sore throat.

 3. Seasonal Allergy